August 2, 2018 at 1:19 pm #16993

 August 2, 2018 at 2:10 pm #16994

-- This topic was modified 1 week, 4 days ago by Peter Robinson.
+- This topic was modified 2 months, 2 weeks ago by Pete Robinson.

 Anyone who wants to get really good at mobile phone photography can join Magnum photographer Gueorgui Pinkhassov’s masterclass in Beijing.
 Pinkhassov also has a Instagram account where he displays his astonishing iPhone photos.